 Student financial obligations will be carried over from year to year.
-If there is an outstanding bill, a diploma will not be awarded, an Honor Pass will not be issued, records or transcripts sent.
+If there is an outstanding bill, a diploma will not be awarded, nor records or transcripts sent.

 All textbooks are to be respected and cared for, preferably by protecting them with a cover and storing them properly.
 If a textbook is misused, damaged, or lost, it is to be paid for according to the following schedule: